EURASHE

-EURASHE (European Association of Institutions in Higher Education) is a members' based organisation gathering universities of applied sciences, university colleges, as well as national and sectorial associations and other higher education institutions that offer programmes with a strong involvement of the world of work and conduct applied research within the Bologna cycles.
+EURASHE (European Association for the Applied Sciences in Higher Education) is a members' based organisation gathering universities of applied sciences, university colleges, as well as national and sectorial associations and other higher education institutions that offer programmes with a strong involvement of the world of work and conduct applied research within the Bologna cycles.

 The association was founded in Patras, Greece in 1990.
 It has the status of a non-profit international association under Belgian law.
+The European association serves more than 550 Higher Education institutions located mainly inside the EHEA and including institutions from Northern Africa, the Middle East and beyond.

-It is a consultative member of the Bologna Process, a member of the Bologna Follow-up Group and of its Board.
+It is a consultative member of the Bologna Process, a member of the Bologna Follow-up Group and of its board.
 It also cooperates with other representative organisations involved in European higher education such as the European Association for Quality Assurance in Higher Education, European University Association, and European Students' Union.

+EURASHE organizes workshops, webinars and networking events for the Higher Education community, such as its working groups on research and micro-credentials.
+In 2022, the association launched three Communities of Practice to offer a space for learning and sharing of good practices among higher education professionals.
+These are focused on Research, Quality Assurance and Skills.